AboutContactTermsPrivacy PolicyRefund Policy

 First Yeouido picnic start point and setup order

-First-time visitors often assume the hard part is bringing enough things.
+First-time visitors tend to assume the hard part is bringing enough things.
 In practice, the harder part is choosing a starting zone early enough that the outing does not become a chain of small corrections and extra walking.

 That is why Yeouido is useful.
 Its access is easier to explain, the riverside rhythm is readable, and the plan becomes simpler once the meeting point and resting area are loosely fixed before the food decisions begin.